karl-schulz/ros2_latency/Readme.md

 * `repeater` (C++)
   Copies the incoming PC and re-publishes on another topic
 * `repeater.py` (Python)
   Same as the C++ repeater, but using rclpy.
-A significant latency on the pub.publish(...) call is observed.
 * `measure` (C++)
   Measures the age of an incoming PC by comparing the stamp with the current ROS time.
 This is to double-check if the latency is actually observed on the receiving end.
+Some RMW implementations have non-blocking `publish()` calls but take longer to actually transmit the message.

 ### Launch Files